 Jealousy and bigger testes in humans than, say, gorillas, are probably examples of males’ tools against female possible cheating.

 However, the war of the sexes is nowhere near as bad as the author makes it out to be and cooperation is more successful than covert cheating -albeit cheating while the other partner suspects nothing can also lead to high rewards in such a system-.

 Sperm wars, also, played a role in human evolution and still partially does.
 But not nearly as badly as the author says.
 There is also no proof -and so far it seems more likely no than yes- that “killer sperm” and “blocking sperm” even exist.

 Learn Nature, Then Choose What to Follow

-I think a great takeaway here is that nature can fucked up, and that a lot of our evolution can highly maladaptive.
+I think a great takeaway here is that nature can be fucked up, and that a lot of our evolution can be maladaptive as well.